thibault-jouan/uh-wm/README.md

   If you need to work with uhwm source code, you will need a local clone of the repository.
 A bundler `Gemfile` is provided, and if you are new to ruby and rubygems, we recommend that you use bundler to manage dependencies.
-Refer to the bundler documentation if you need no know more than this short help:
+Refer to the bundler documentation if you need to know more than this short help:

   * Run `bundle install` after you update the repository sources to a